Skip to content

 Will the alternatives protect and improve beach access?

-If the preferred alternative is a realignment of the Honoapiʻilani Highway, HDOT will work with Maui County to provide beach access.
-Overall, HDOT is dedicated to improving quality of life for Hawaiʿian communities, public safety, and improved access to public beaches is an important consideration.
+HDOT will work with Maui County to ensure continued access to beach areas.
+Overall, HDOT is dedicated to improving quality of life for Hawaiian communities, public safety, and improved access to public beaches is an important consideration.

 What can the $22 Million in grant money be used for?

-The $22 million RAISE grant is specifically for a transportation project that addresses resiliency in this area and is part of the overall funding used to implement the proposed Project.
+The $22 million RAISE (now known as BUILD) grant is specifically for a transportation project that addresses resiliency in this area and is part of the overall funding used to implement the proposed Project.

-The RAISE grant money can be used for a variety of specific project construction elements that ensure the resiliency of the transportation network.
+The BUILD-RAISE grant money can be used for a variety of specific project construction elements that ensure the resiliency of the transportation network.

 What can be done about the sea wall?